 SunGard, with annual revenue of about $2.8 billion, provides software and processing solutions for financial services, education and the public sector.
 SunGard serves approximately 16,000 customers in more than 70 countries and has more than 13,000 employees.

-The Shearman & Sterling team included partners Laurence Bambino (New York-Tax) Clare O’Brien (New York-Mergers & Acquisitions), Eliza Swann (New York-Mergers & Acquisitions), and Douglas McFadyen (New York-Tax); counsel Richard Alsop (New York-Capital Markets), Jordan Altman (New York-Intellectual Property Transactions), Ethan Harris (Washington, DC-Tax), and Nathan Sawyer (New York-Mergers & Acquisitions); and associates Derek Kershaw (New York-Tax), Joanna Si (New York-Mergers & Acquisitions), Gerald Feige (Washington, DC-Tax), Michael Dockery (New York-Mergers & Acquisitions), Joshua Steinberger (New York-Intellectual Property Transactions) and Zach Shub-Essig (New York-Corporate).
+The Shearman & Sterling team included partners Laurence Bambino (New York-Tax) Clare O’Brien (New York-Mergers & Acquisitions), Eliza Swann (New York-Mergers & Acquisitions), and Douglas McFadyen (New York-Tax); counsel Richard Alsop (New York-Capital Markets), Jordan Altman (New York-Intellectual Property Transactions), and Nathan Sawyer (New York-Mergers & Acquisitions); and associates Derek Kershaw (New York-Tax), Joanna Si (New York-Mergers & Acquisitions), Gerald Feige (Washington, DC-Tax), Michael Dockery (New York-Mergers & Acquisitions), Joshua Steinberger (New York-Intellectual Property Transactions) and Zach Shub-Essig (New York-Corporate).